Invasive Plant Patrol Workshops

 Greetings Aquatic Invasive Species (AIS) Patrollers!

 LSM provided training and informational sessions in an online format in 2020 due to the CoViD-19 outbreak.
 Since then we have been improving the format and offering of our certifications.
 In-person AIS workshops began again in 2022.
 Events as part of our 2023 summer season will be posted on the website.

 - IPP Handbook – The IPP handbook is updated with new content throughout the year

-- IAS Reporting Guide – Learn how LSM can help you identify suspicious and curious lake phenomena
+- AIS Reporting Guide – Learn how LSM can help you identify suspicious and curious lake phenomena

 - LSM IAP Protocols & Procedures – Additional protocols and procedures for Invasive Plant Patrollers

 - Videos resources are available here.

 Invasive Plant Patrol 101 ~ Online Certification Course